Last updated on December 10, 2024

 Mountain (Jumpstart) | Illustration by Titus Lunter

 Jump In! is another iteration of Jumpstart that offers you a selection of two 20-card packets, which you then mix to form a 40-card deck and play against another player.
 Although I liked the idea of the original Jumpstart formats and events, the price of entry was too high at 5,000 gold.
 At least for me.
-Jump In! events cost only 1,000 gold (or 200 gems) for what’s essentially the same thing.
+Jump In! events cost only 1,000 gold (or 200 gems) for what's essentially the same thing, and it's therefore an improvement for MTG Arena's economy, above all for new players.

 How Does Jump In!
 Work?

-These decks will be usually two colors as you play with basic lands in your deck’s colors and one or two common tap lands.
+These decks will usually be one or two colors as you play with basic lands in your deck’s colors and one or two common dual lands.
 Each packet you choose has 20 cards: 12 nonland cards and 8 lands.
-So your final deck will be 40 cards: 24 nonland and 16 lands, which is on par with a typical Limited deck.
+So your final deck with MTGA's minor auto-land adjustment will be 40 cards: 22-24 nonland and 16-18 lands, which is on par with a typical Limited deck.

 Here’s a deck I built combining Celestial (white angels) with Lorehold ().